 Good Breeders are expected to try and raise the age of onset of MVD by selecting breeding cavaliers with a good heart record.

-There are guidelines issued by the UK Cavalier Club which recommend that the mother of the puppies should be at least two and a half years old with a clear heart.
+The current guidelines issued by the UK Cavalier Club are shown below.
+They recommend that the mother of the puppies should be at least two and a half years old with a clear heart.
 The father should be at least two and a half years old with a clear heart.

 To use an older stud dog with a clear certificate issued as late in life as possible is highly desirable.